M-theory/type IIA duality and K3 in the Gibbons-Hawking approximation: Review of K3 surfaces

-There are 20 (real) K\"ahler deformations and 19 (complex) complex structure deformations generated by $J$ together with the 19 primitive $(1,1)$-forms.
+\item[i.] \emph{K\"ahler and complex deformations.} There are 20 (real) K\"ahler deformations and 19 (complex) complex structure deformations generated by $J$ together with the 19 primitive $(1,1)$-forms.
 Since the complex structure deformation generated by $J$ leads to vanishing metric deformation, we have a total of $20 + 2\times 19 = 58$ real metric deformations from

 with $\o$ a $(1,1)$-form and

 with $\omega$ a primitive $(1,1)$-form.

 Note that from $h_{i\jbar} = -i\o_{i\jbar}$ in the K\"ahler case, we obtain a metric deformation $\d g_{i\jbar} \propto g_{i\jbar}$ for $\o = J$.
 Thus the K\"ahler deformation associated to $J$ simply scales the overall volume of the K3 surface.
 As a consequence of the discussion in App.~\ref{app:MetDefHarm}, all of the deformations \eqref{eq:K3kahlerdef} and \eqref{eq:K3cpxdef} are transverse, and all but the overall volume deformation are traceless.